Skip to content

 The Guarantee

-The design visit costs you nothing.
+The quote costs you nothing.
 The quote you get is the price you pay.
 No surprises on the day, no scope creep, no "while we're here" extras.
 Every floor we lay comes with a five-year written workmanship guarantee.
 If something isn't right, we come back and put it right.
 That's the deal.

 Questions